Home/Blog/Well-Being/Home Remedies/Effective Chickenpox Treatment at Home: Chicken Pox Home Remedies, Prevention and Much More

 • You can have 2-3 cups daily.

 People suffering from hypoglycemia should avoid having it, as it tends to decrease blood glucose levels.
-People having heart issues should also avoid this remedy.
+People with heart issues should also avoid this remedy.

 14. Vitamin E Oil

 Vitamin E is a hydrator.
 It lightens and exfoliates the skin’s surface.
 It is anti-inflammatory and contains antioxidants that help heal rashes.
-It can help reduce scarring if used early in chickenpox treatment.
+If used early in chickenpox treatment, it may help reduce scarring.

-• Pour the drops of oil from vitamin E capsules.
+• Pour the drops of oil from the vitamin E capsules.

 • Keep it on for a while.